T-Bills auction results are out!

 How do you know if you have been allotted T-Bills?

-The easiest way is to check if you have any refund from your bank tonight.
+If you forgot what you bid, the easiest way is to check if you have any refund from your bank tonight.

 Some banks like OCBC will also issue you a confirmation note (but DBS doesn’t).